Al Mayadeen English

 Conducted on May 10, the operation falls under the broader conflict framework Islamabad refers to as Marka-e-Haq, according to a statement from the Inter-Services Public Relations (ISPR), the military's media wing.

-Retaliatory Offensive
+Retaliatory offensive

 The ISPR described the operation as a direct response to Indian strikes on May 6 and 7, which Pakistan says caused heavy civilian casualties.
-"The conduct of Pakistan Armed Forces Operation 'Bunyanum Marsoos', on 10 May 2025 as part of the military conflict Marka-e-Haq, was in response to Indian military's dastardly attacks that began on the night of 6 & 7 May 2025, resulting in the loss of innocent civilian lives, including women, children, and the elderly.
+"The conduct of Pakistan Armed Forces Operation 'Bunyanun Marsoos', on 10 May 2025 as part of the military conflict Marka-e-Haq, was in response to Indian military's dastardly attacks that began on the night of 6 & 7 May 2025, resulting in the loss of innocent civilian lives, including women, children, and the elderly.
 Pakistan had vowed justice and retribution for the reprehensible Indian military aggression and brutal killings of our citizens," the statement read.

 Related News